JerryFZhang/Jerry.work/README.md

 # Fengwei.ca
-This is a my persona website used to show off my hobbies, projects and creations.
+This is a my personal website's landing page.

 # Acknowledgements
 These are some of the frameworks/libraries that I used during the development of this website.